• Skip to primary navigation

 Another Parisian café landmark that needs to be experienced is les Deux Magots.
 Who would think its humble beginnings in 1812 would have reached such artistic and literary heights?

-Café de Flore's chocolat spécial costs 9€50.
-Add its topping of whipped Chantilly cream with the Chocolat Viennois will cost you 11.50 euros.
+Café de Flore's chocolat spécial costs 10 euros - with whipped Chantilly cream, the Chocolat Viennois will cost you 12 euros.
 But this is all in the ambiance of tasting in such a mythic spot where the literary elite used to hang out on boulevard St Germain.

 silver jug and porcelain cup filled with hot chocolate in Paris's Laduree